-Different Types of Dimmers
+The Different Types of Dimmers (& What Is Best For You)

-We’ve provided beautiful home lighting services in Calgary for years, so we know all about how different types of dimmers work.
+We’ve provided beautiful lighting for Calgary homes and businesses for years, so we know all about how different types of dimmers work.
 Find an explanation for each kind below, along with our recommendations on the best areas to use them in.

 Incandescent